bparanj/crystal/electronics/out-of-scope/electromagnetic-force.md

 PENDING

-Move this to out of scope folder.
 Link to youtube video is sufficient.